begoczb/Manga-Releases-API/README.md

 This is a scrapper API that allows the user to search all relevant informations of a specific manga series or volume, and have the dates of the official english releases.

+## Architecture

+This application was built with Express NodeJS, and MongoDB.

 ## Models Specifications

 We have 4 models with one to many and many to many relationships.